behan101/Threat-Hunt-Port-of-Entry/README.md

 ### 🚩 Flag 1: INITIAL ACCESS - Remote Access Source

 **Objective:**
 Remote Desktop Protocol connections leave network traces that identify the source of unauthorised access.
 Determining the origin helps with threat actor attribution and blocking ongoing attacks.
-Question: Identify the source IP address of the Remote Desktop Protocol connection?
+Identify the source IP address of the Remote Desktop Protocol connection.

 **Flag Value:**
-88.97.178.12
+`88.97.178.12`
-2025-11-19T00:57:18.3409813Z
+`2025-11-19T00:57:18.3409813Z`

 **Detection Strategy:**
 Query logon events for interactive sessions from external sources during the incident timeframe.
 Use DeviceLogonEvents table and filter by ActionType or LogonType values indicating remote access.